 Use Good Office Management to Control Chaos in Your Small Business

-Office systems, including desktops, laptops, file servers, multifunction printers and mobile devices, will need both administration and emergency procedures.
-When the system crashes or a computer-related piece of equipment fails, good office management demands that everyone in your office needs to know who to call and what not to do (such as try to fix the problem themselves which normally creates worse issues).
-Learn How to Protect Your Critical Business Data.
+Office systems, including desktops, laptops, file servers, multifunction printers, and mobile devices, need both administration and emergency procedures.
+When the system crashes or a computer-related piece of equipment fails, good office management demands that everyone in your office needs to know who to call, what to do, and what not to do.

-Good office management depends on people knowing who is responsible for what – it’s people who are accountable who get things done.
+Good office management depends on people knowing who is responsible for what.
+People who are accountable are the ones who often get things done.

 What would happen, for example, if the purchasing for your small business was done by whoever whenever?
 Would you be able to find printer paper when you needed it?
 Putting one person in charge of ordering all equipment and supplies solves the problem and keeps things running smoothly.
 Have employees email the designated person any requests for supplies, or post a handwritten list in a conspicuous place where people can add what they need.

 Keeping records sounds like the easiest part of good office management—until you consider the need to keep those records both accessible and updated.
-So make updating records an office routine.
-When you get a new customer or client, for instance, it only takes a moment to enter him into your contacts database.
-Then it will only take another moment or two to update the record after you’ve spoken to him on the phone.
+Make it an office routine.
+When you get a new customer or client, for instance, it takes only a moment to enter him into your contacts database.
+Then it will take only another moment or two to update the record after you’ve spoken to him on the phone.

-There are a lot of things crammed into offices nowadays, from printer stands through filing cabinets.
+There are a lot of things crammed into offices, from printer stands to filing cabinets.
 For good office management, you need to be sure that all the things in the office are arranged for maximum efficiency and maximum safety.
-The Basics of Small or Home Office Design provides tips for meeting the power, lighting and ventilation needs of your office space to make it a safer, better space to work.
+Follow the basics of office design to meet the power, lighting, and ventilation needs of your office space and make it a safer, better space to work.

-It’s too easy to put off things that you don’t like doing, and most business people don't enjoy tasks such as filing, shipping and receiving, or bookkeeping - even office managers.
+It’s too easy to put off things that you don’t like doing, and most business people don't enjoy tasks such as filing, shipping, and receiving, or bookkeeping.
 Unfortunately, an office, like a kitchen, won’t function well without the chores being done.

-In a perfect world, everyone would only be doing what he or she had time to do and did well.
-As the world is not perfect, instead a lot of people are doing things that they don’t have the time or talent to do well.
+In a perfect world, everyone would do only what he or she has time to do well.
+As the world is not perfect, a lot of people do things that they don’t have the time or talent to do well.

-Delegating and outsourcing can not only improve your small business’s office management but free you to focus on your talents as well, thereby improving your bottom line.
-A part-time or Virtual Assistant may be able to handle many of your office or administrative tasks.
-For more on delegating, see Decide to Delegate.
+Delegating and outsourcing can improve your small business’s office management and free you to focus on your talents, thereby improving your bottom line.
+A part-time or virtual assistant may be able to handle many of your office or administrative tasks.

 Many small business owners spend their days acting and reacting and then wonder why they seem to be spinning their wheels.
 Business planning is an important component of good office management and needs to be part of your regular office management routine.